backdrop-contrib/cafilefetcher/README.md

 available.
 So if you have set up cron properly, you never have to care about that anymore.
 But you can also download it manually on the module's admin page.

+### Troubleshoot

+In rare cases it might be that your webserver isn't able to directly fetch the cacert.pem file.
+In this case you can disable the cron fetch job and upload the file manually on the "Troubleshoot" admin page (/admin/config/system/cafile/troubleshoot).

 ## Issues

 Bugs and feature requests should be reported in the